Devolutions/terraform-provider-dvls/README.md

-# Terraform Provider DVLS (Terraform Plugin Framework)
+# Terraform Provider for Devolutions Server (Terraform Plugin Framework)
 :warning: **This provider is a work in progress, expect breaking changes between releases** :warning:

 Terraform Provider for managing your Devolutions Server instance.